 Blocking evidence may weaken the prosecution’s case.
 In some situations, this could allow a lawyer to get your charges dropped.
 You do not face any penalties if California courts dismiss your DUI charges.
 Once your case gets thrown out, you can move forward with your life.

 Your lawyer can also defend you in front of a judge and jury.
 You could be found not guilty after an accusation of DUI, allowing you to avoid DUI penalties and charges on your criminal record.
 Learn more with a California law firm.

 Find Out if Plea Bargains Work in California

 You might wonder if DUI plea bargains are worth it in California.
 These deals can reduce the penalties you’d face for a DUI.
 In many cases, lawyers recommend that you accept a plea bargain.
-You can discuss the exact deal you are offered with the Simmrin Law Group.
-Allow a DUI lawyer to look over the deal right now.
+You can discuss the exact deal you were offered with the Simmrin Law Group.
+Allow a DUI lawyer to look over the terms right now.
 You can get started with a free consultation.

 Call us or fill out our online contact form to learn more about DUI cases in California.